vanus-labs/docs/content/user-guides/connector-guides/source/stripe/setup.md

 ## Getting Started

-To obtain all Stripe events in Vanus Cloud, follow these steps:

 1. Log in to your [Vanus Dashboard](https://cloud.vanus.ai/dashboard).
 2. Click on the **create connection** button under connections.

+### Create a Connection

-3. Write a connection name without any spaces.
+1. Write a name for your connection.
    ![img.png](images/name.png)
-4. From the list of sources, choose **Stripe**.
+2. From the list of sources, choose **Stripe**.
 ![img.png](images/stripee.png)
-5. After you finish creating the connection their will be more steps please click this document to open a new tab with the following instruction.
+3. After you finish creating the connection their will be more steps please click this document to open a new tab with the following instruction.
    ![img.png](images/greatlink.png)
-6. Click **next** and finish the configurations.
+4. Click **next** and finish the configurations.

 Learn more about Vanus and Vanus Cloud in our [documentation](https://docs.vanus.ai).